 The Right Depth Makes a Difference

-Too thin a layer (under 2 inches) allows weeds to push through and sunlight to reach the soil.
-Too thick (over 4 inches) can create a matted barrier that repels water and starves roots of oxygen.
-The sweet spot is 2-3 inches for most garden beds and 3-4 inches for pathways and perennial borders.
+Too thin a layer (under 2 inches) allows weeds to push through and sunlight to reach the soil surface, giving fast-germinating annuals a foothold.
+Too thick (over 4 inches) can create a matted barrier that sheds water and starves roots of oxygen, especially with fine-textured materials like shredded hardwood that pack tightly over time.
+The sweet spot is 2–3 inches for most garden beds and 3–4 inches for pathways and perennial borders.

 When to Refresh Your Mulch